Course Catalog » Course Listing for Biomedical Imaging

 Restrictions: None Activities: Direct - Lecture, Student - Lecture

-This course will focus on the practical implementation of the basic MR principles acquired in Biomedical Imaging 201.
+This course will focus on the practical implementation of the basic MR principles acquired in BIOMED IMG 201.
 During the course, a basic MR pulse sequence will be developed using the GE programming language EPIC.
 Every week, there will be one lecture with an introduction to a module and one session at the scanner implementing this module.
 At the end of the course, the participant should be familiar with all parts of the scanner and should be able to run and modify pulse sequences.

 215 Supervised Research (3 units) Spring, Summer